Google Site Kit Dropped My PageSpeed by 40 Points. Here's What I Did.

 Source: Google/SOASTA, "New Industry Benchmarks for Mobile Page Speed" (2017)

-Google's own research found that 53% of mobile visitors leave a page that takes longer than 3 seconds to load.
-As load time increases from 1 to 5 seconds, bounce probability increases by 90%.
-Amazon's internal testing found that every 100ms of added latency cost 1% in sales.
-Vodafone ran an A/B test and found that a 31% LCP improvement led to 8% more sales.
+Google's own research found that 53% of mobile visitors leave a page that takes longer than 3 seconds.
+More than half of your phone traffic, gone, before the page even finishes.
+Push load time from 1 second to 5 and the odds of a bounce jump 90%.
+Amazon measured that every 100ms of added latency cost it 1% in sales.
+Vodafone ran an A/B test where a 31% LCP improvement brought 8% more sales.
+Speed is not a vanity score.
+It is the till.

-Core Web Vitals are a Google ranking signal.
-They have been since June 2021.
-And only 40% of WordPress sites on mobile pass all three Core Web Vitals metrics, compared to 57% for Wix and 56% for Drupal.
-WordPress already has a performance disadvantage.
-Adding Site Kit makes it worse.
+Core Web Vitals are a Google ranking signal, and have been since June 2021.
+Yet only 40% of WordPress sites on mobile pass all three of them, against 57% for Wix and 56% for Drupal.
+WordPress starts the race behind.
+Site Kit pushes it further back.

-Alex Russell, a performance engineer at Microsoft who previously worked on Chrome, has written that building websites to the limits of high-end hardware is "active malpractice."
-Addy Osmani, from Google's Chrome team, recommends a JavaScript budget of less than 170 KB compressed for mobile.
-GA4's gtag.js alone blows through 79% of that budget before your site loads a single line of its own code.
+Alex Russell, a performance engineer at Microsoft who used to work on Chrome, has written that building sites to the limits of high-end hardware is "active malpractice."
+Addy Osmani, from Google's own Chrome team, puts the mobile JavaScript budget at under 170 KB compressed.
+GA4's gtag.js eats 79% of that budget on its own, before your site ships one line of its own code.

-If your analytics plugin is the thing keeping your site from passing Core Web Vitals, the plugin is costing you traffic.
+So your analytics plugin is the thing keeping you from passing Core Web Vitals.
+The plugin is costing you traffic.

 The irony: Site Kit measures the speed it hurts